caseyg/awesome/TOPICS.md

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
 Get started - free.

 *   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-## llamacpp

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Self-hostable.
-Get answers from the web or your docs.
-Build custom agents, schedule automations, do deep research.
-Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
-Get started - free.

 ## offline-llm